 Top Things to Do Near Port Canaveral

 Given the proximity to Orlando, one of the obvious choices is to visit your favorite central Florida theme park.
 Walt Disney World and Universal Studios are both located about an hour away.
-Walt Disney World is home to the popular Magic Kingdom theme park and Epcot which hosts various festivals throughout the year like the Food and Wine Festival in the summer/fall and the Flower and Garden Festival in the winter/spring.
+Walt Disney World is home to the popular Magic Kingdom theme park and EPCOT which hosts various festivals throughout the year like the Food & Wine Festival in the summer/fall and the Flower & Garden Festival in the winter/spring.
 Additionally, Hollywood Studios is home to Star Wars Galaxy’s Edge, and Animal Kingdom has Pandora — The World of Avatar.

 Harry Potter fans will love visiting Hogsmeade and Diagon Alley at Universal Studios.
-Not mention, there are plenty of thrill rides as well as the immaculately-themed Volcano Bay water park.
+Not mention, there’s the newly-opened Epic Universe park and the immaculately-themed Volcano Bay water park.

 Further, Kennedy Space Center is one of the most popular attractions near Port Canaveral.
 Admission to this active spaceflight facility includes a variety of exhibits and attractions.
 To enjoy everything Kennedy Space Center has to offer, plan on spending at least one full day there.